syslog-ng/syslog-ng.github.io/doc/_admin-guide/050_The_configuration_file/007_Managing_complex_syslog-ng_configurations/001_Reusing_config_blocks.md

 };
 ```

-Include this file in your main syslog-ng configuration file, reference
+Include this file in your main {{ site.product.short_name }} configuration file, reference
 the block, and use it in a logpath:

 ```config